Natural History & Gardening

 Despite its small size, Woodbury Park Cemetery is a significant refuge for plants and animals within a densely built-up area.
 Because it was carved out of unimproved grassland, it retains a wide variety of flowering plants including red clover, pignut, wild strawberry and lady's smock.
 As a result of agricultural 'improvement', natural flower-rich grassland like this is increasingly scarce in the wider countryside, often surviving best in enclaves like churchyards and cemeteries.
-As part of the biodiversity plan, some areas are being left uncut through the growing season to foster wild flowers and protect the habitat of caterpillars and other insect life.
+As part of our biodiversity plan, some areas are being left uncut through the growing season to foster wild flowers and protect the habitat of caterpillars and other insect life.

 As the cemetery also has many trees, including yew and Scots pine, some flowers more characteristic of woodland may also be seen.
 These include lesser celandine, wood anemone and dog violet.
 Between 1970 and 1998, local botanist Mary Page built up a list of over 150 flowering plants and ferns from the site.